ehurturk/solver/readme.md

 solve "10+4*2" # would output 16
 ```

-Error checking is not implemented yet, so input correct expressions are you will get seg fault.
+Error checking is not implemented yet, so input correct expressions or you will get seg fault.